lordscales91/pinit-android/README.md

 Everything should be working fine now.
 If you want to enable Maven support within Eclipse (highly recommended) just open the contextual menu and choose Configure >  Convert to Maven project.

+Setup for Android Studio
+---
+I have added a `gradle.build` file to make the project importable to Android Studio.
+To Setup first create a project in Android Studio (or use an exisiting one), then choose File > New > New module... from the menu.
+Finally, select import Gradle Project, click nest and select the cloned repo (I assume you know how to clone a repo if you are reading this).

 Questions / Troubleshooting
 ---